Skip to main content

 Unfair Tenancy Terms

-Your landlord (or their agent) should not use unfair terms in the agreement, i.e. impose unfair penalties, restrictions or obligations on you, or be unclear about what you have to pay.
-An example of this is:
+Your landlord (or their agent) should not use unfair terms in the agreement, for example, impose unfair penalties, restrictions or obligations on you, or be unclear about what you have to pay.
+For example:

 Responsibilities

 In privately rented accommodation, tenants and landlords both have responsibilites to fulfil and ensure they meet.
-Take a look at the information below to learn more about what you should do as a tenant and what to expect from your landlord.
+Take a look below to learn more about what you should do as a tenant and what to expect from your landlord.

 Tenants